Andrestheran/TestIdeaWare/README.md

-# Testideaware by Andres Theran
+# Test Ideaware by Andres Theran